CollabAR-Source/Distortion/README.md

 ## Extract frames

-You can make your own distortion image dataset by the script "extract_frames.py".
+You can extract frames by running the script "extract_frames.py".

 1. you need to install open-cv, running the script.
 2. runing the script: python .\extract_frames.py -source_video <br>